Rolex Root Beer

-A brown dial, gold-brown bezel, and two-tone case: these are the eye-catching attributes of the Rolex Root Beer.
-This GMT-Master's special color scheme and potential for appreciation make it a tempting prospect for collectors and investors alike.
+A brown dial, gold-brown GMT bezel, and two-tone case: these are the eye-catching attributes of the Rolex Root Beer.
+Its special color scheme and potential for appreciation make it a tempting prospect for collectors and investors alike.

 Casual Look in Stainless Steel, Gold, and Brown

 The GMT-Master has been an integral part of the Rolex catalog since the mid-1950s.
-The Swiss luxury watch manufacturer has since produced numerous variations of this timepiece.
+The Swiss luxury watch manufacturer has since produced numerous color variations of this timepiece.
 To help keep the various models straight, Rolex fans have given the different editions unique nicknames.
-For example, the watch with a blue and red rotatable bezel is known as the Pepsi, while the watch with a black and red GMT bezel is known as the Rolex Coke.
+Versions with a blue and red bezel are often referred to as “Pepsi” watches, while those with a black and red GMT scale are known as “Coke” watches.

-All GMT-Master Root Beers measure 40 mm in diameter, and every reference is equipped with a COSC-certified in-house Rolex movement.
+All GMT-Master Root Beers measure 40 mm in diameter.
+Furthermore, every reference is equipped with a COSC-certified in-house Rolex movement.

 - Casual two-tone watch with a 1970s vibe